fdac/Project2/README.md

  ```
  chmod -R 600 ~/.ssh
  ```
- on both A an B
+ on both A an B.

 1. Here is an example script: you may want to modify the amount of disk left (1000000) to be just above the size of the